klampotang/Work-Tracker-iOS-App/README.md

 - **Multiple Jobs** — create and manage as many jobs as you need; switch the active job from the header picker.
 - **Entry List** — browse all logged sessions grouped by date.
 Swipe to delete individual entries.
 Filter the list by job using the toolbar menu.
 - **History Chart** — visualise total hours worked over the last week, 3 months, or year using a native SwiftUI bar chart.
 Filter by job using the segmented picker.
+- **Stop Animation** — a Lottie animation plays as a celebratory overlay when you stop the timer, then automatically dismisses itself.

 ## Project Structure